nat-ten/simple_procmon_clone/README.md

 Utilizes multi-threading by creating a thread for each process, tracing each process in its own thread.

 Translates each system call value to its actual name using a jump table for fast performance.

+Maintains a list of currently traced processes to avoid tracing the same process multiple times.